 "Luck" isn't really the right word for it.
 Though Eaglesmith recorded only three full-length albums in the 1980s, he earned a reputation as a hell-raising raconteur who toured harder, sang rawer and wrote sharper than anyone.
 Combining a working-class Springsteen sensibility with an outlaw country mentality, Eaglesmith has all but given the finger to anything resembling the "proper" music industry for the last 35 years.
-And when a man is that honest — moving his own merchandise, working on his own tour bus, naming his self-owned label "A Major Label" — a diehard fanbase, in this case calling themselves "Fredheads," is bound to arise.
+And when a man is that honest — moving his own merchandise, working on his own tour bus, naming his self-owned label "A Major Label" — a diehard fanbase, in this case calling themselves "Fredheads," is bound

 "The thing about being an independent artist is that it's cost me millions of dollars throughout the years," Eaglesmith says.
 "But it's just money.
 I knew I was never going to be wealthy going this way.
 I'm happier.
 I meet friends who are stars and live in mansions, but they never seem to be as happy as I am."